josephwilliams/class_wizard/README.md

 ```

 #### The Wizard Class
 But wait!
 Pixel isn't just a human.
-Pixel has magic coursing through her.
+Pixel has magic in her bones.
 Pixel is a wizard.
 Still, we want her to maintain the basic human abilities (methods), such as `run` and `speak`.

 Within a new file, `wizard.rb`, we're setting up the Wizard class as a subclass of the Human superclass.
 The `require_relative 'human'` makes sure to reference the `human.rb` file, presumably in the same directory.
 The `<` operator in the class name denotes that wizard will be a subclass of human, thus containing its methods.